JunqiYangjqy/programmer-job-blacklist/README_Eng.md

 # Job Blacklist for Programmers

-:snail:I'am also one of the netizens，the truth behinds should be judged by yourselves.
+:snail:I'am also one of the spectators，the truth behinds should be judged by yourselves.
 I just simply collect some links, please don't be a troll even if you don't like it.
 Welcome to follow me at [Weibo](http://weibo.com/woniuppp) and propose [issues](https://github.com/shengxinjing/programmer-job-blacklist/issues) to participate and maintain this list.

 Some recent events have made me realised that some of our associates are notoriou, which needs to be recorded to remind others when recruiting.